solarwinds/fluent-plugin-papertrail/README.md

     hostname  The source hostname for papertrail logging
 ```

-The following example is a `record_transformer` filter, from the [Kubernetes assets](docker/conf/kubernetes.conf) in this repo, that is used along with the [fluent-plugin-kubernetes_metadata_filter](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter) to populate the required fields for our plugin:
+The following example is a `record_transformer` filter, from the Kubernetes assets [in the Solarwinds fluentd-deployment repo](https://github.com/solarwinds/fluentd-deployment/blob/master/docker/conf/kubernetes.conf), that is used along with the [fluent-plugin-kubernetes_metadata_filter](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter) to populate the required fields for our plugin:
 ```yaml
 <filter kubernetes.**>
   type kubernetes_metadata